michal-harish/spark-on-hbase/README.md

  ``` [4-byte-hash] [2-byte-keyspace-symbol] [n-byte-key-value] ```

- it also possible to do the hbase server-side fuzzy filtering for a specific 2-byte symbol by ignoring the first 4 bytes and matching 5th and 6th.
+..it is also possible to do the hbase server-side fuzzy filtering for a specific 2-byte symbol by ignoring the first 4 bytes and matching 5th and 6th.
 Each implementation of HKeySpace must provide serde methods for generating hash and value into pre-allocated byte array by the HKeySpace abstraction.
 More information is in the comments of the demo application and the package classes.

 Run the following script which will package the demo application in org.apache.spark.hbase.examples.demo.graph
 ```./scripts/build demo-graph```